Relieve, restitution, ready, reason, rescue, retreat, restore

 For example, Proverbs has a lot to say about laziness.
 While this verse refers to physical laziness, I think we can generalize it to other areas as well.
 That means if my mood is starting to drop, I know I need to move and get distracted.
-Being a couch potato isn’t going to help.
-Sometimes taking a day off and doing nothing does work but only if it’s a decision I’ve made and not my depression deciding for me.
+Being a couch potato doesn’t help.
+Sometimes taking a day off and doing nothing works but only if it’s a decision I’ve made proactively and not just my mood calling the shots.

-But sometimes I can do all the right things I know to do, and depression still makes its presence known.
+But sometimes I did all the right things I knew to do, and depression still made its presence known.
 This was when God stepped in and rescued.
 He parted the waters for me in a myriad of ways.

-- Sometimes it’s in the form of a phone call.
+- Sometimes it was through a phone call.

-- Sometimes it’s an errand that gets me out of the house.
+- Sometimes it was an errand for my mom that got me out of the house.

-- Sometimes God rescues through the reading of His word.
-I’ll have the uncanny feeling that God is speaking to me personally.
-(Many Christians report the same experience.)
+- Sometimes God rescued through the reading of His word.
+I would have the uncanny feeling that God was speaking to me personally through the scriptures.

-Sometimes the rescue is really extraordinary.
-About fourteen years ago, (which was a period when depression really had a stronghold on me) I came home to find a message on our house phone.
+About sixteen years ago, (which was a period when depression really had a stronghold on me) I came home to find a message on our house phone.